 Currency risk is the risk that fluctuations in currency exchange rates will affect the Company's net income.
 The Company uses foreign currency to settle payments to vendors and subcontractors in the foreign currency.
 Foreign currency risk is managed by the Company through the use of foreign currency derivatives.
-At December 31, 2022, a 10 percent movement in the Canadian and U.S. dollar exchange rate would have changed income before income taxes by approximately \$233 (2021 - \$246).
+At December 31, 2023, a 10 percent movement in the Canadian and U.S. dollar exchange rate would have changed the carrying value of U.S. dollar denominated assets and liabilities by approximately \$127 (2022 - \$233), with a corresponding impact to income before income taxes.

-33. Capital management
+32. Capital management